dmatelokoh/chinook-analytics-portfolio/python-case-studies/04_purchase_timing_frequency.md

 **2. The summary stats box isn't audience-appropriate**

 The stats box includes "CV = 0.86" and "Std Dev = 34.5 days" without explaining what those mean.
-A hiring manager evaluating my analytical thinking might know what standard deviation is.
 A marketing director making campaign decisions almost certainly doesn't care about coefficient of variation without context.
 If a metric needs a footnote to be useful, it probably shouldn't be on the chart without one.

 The fix: keep all metrics on the chart but add plain-language parenthetical explanations — "Std Dev = 34.5 days (how much gaps vary)" and "CV = 0.86 (high variance — not artificial)."
 The reader sees the number and immediately understands what it means.